 What do you hope to achieve from this episode in your career?
 Evolve as an artist, as a human being?
 (Framing this question within the quote by Oteiza on the transforming intention of art.)

 This is very important and a key to my work.
-I admire Oteiza so much for choosing to abandon the art world to focus on advocating for Basque history and his community.
-Being that I grew up between two different places and travelled so much, I don’t have the same cultural distinctions as he did.
-I similarly feel the responsibility that indeed art itself does not transform anything on its own that –as he said–, it’s in individual processes and learning of languages, that in that process we are changed by art, thereby it becomes possible to transform reality.
+I admire Oteiza so much for choosing to abandon the art world to focus on advocating for Basque history.
+In my case, I grew up between two different places and travelled so much.
+I don’t have the same cultural distinctions as he did.
+Similarly, I feel the responsibility that indeed art itself does not transform anything.
+It’s in individual processes and learning of languages.
+In that process, we are changed by art, thereby it becomes possible to transform reality.
 This is the political nature of art.

-Hopefully, through our processes, we find the initiative to work for the people, for the future we want, and not the future we were sold.
-This is full circle what I mean when I say I want to challenge patterns of thinking, including my own.
+Hopefully, through our processes, we find the initiative to work for the people.
+For the future we want, and not the future we were sold.
+I want to challenge patterns of thinking, including my own.

 It is encouraging to know that there are artists, like you, who defend creation per se.
-What can you say to someone who is starting and needs to face an industry so full of issues and that in itself feeds on the same morbid energy?
+What can you say to someone who is starting?

 Understand the mechanisms of desire the best that you possibly can.
 Why you do, say, choose certain things is important to question.
 Be thoughtful about this when meeting people.
 We live such subjective lives that we so easily forget how to relate to one another.
 I think this attitude makes it easier to empathise with one another, too.

 The current political situation is well known, not only in the United States but internationally, Palestine, Venezuela, etc. What do you think should be the role of the artist?